Copyright 2008-2015 Nokia Networks

 list2 = normalize(list2)

-"""Logs the length and contents of the ``list`` using given ``level``.
+"""Logs contents of the ``list`` using the given ``level``."""

-logger.write('\n'.join(self._log_list(list_)), level)
+logger.write("\n".join(self._log_list(list_)), level)

 if not list_:

-yield 'List is empty.'
+yield "List is empty."

 elif len(list_) == 1:

-yield f'List has one item:\n{list_[0]}'
+yield "List has one item:"

 else:

-yield f'List length is {len(list_)} and it contains following items:'
+yield f"List length is {len(list_)} and it contains following items:"

 for index, item in enumerate(list_):

-raise IndexError(f'Given index {index} is out of the range 0-{len(list_)-1}.')
+raise IndexError(f"Given index {index} is out of the range 0-{len(list_) - 1}.")

 class _Dictionary: